billp72/netcreative1/content/about/content.md

 The excitement of having to learn ever-changing technology

 # What are your hobbies
-I work out at the gym; I play guitar and bass; I write stories and, believe it or not, I actually do coding as a hobby
+I workout at the gym; I play guitar and bass; I write stories and, believe it or not, I actually do coding as a hobby

 # What would you do if you weren't a developer?
 Probably retire from whatever it was I was doing to pursue my hobbies